 Cartier, ‘Precious Garage’

-Cartier well and truly leaned into its industrial influences with the ‘Precious Garage’ travelling pop-up.
+Cartier well and truly leaned into its industrial influences with the ‘Precious Garage’ travelling pop-up shop design.
 Housed in a gold shipping container designed by artist Desi Santiago, the pop-up used rays of light to guide its visitors to different touch points in an otherwise pitch black space.
 Combined with the elaborate industrial-themed activation events for Cartier’s new collection, this pop-up shows the power of performance in telling a brand story.

 Choosing 5 of the most exciting pop-ups from 2018 isn’t easy.
 And with pop-up retail picking up speed in markets across the world, we don’t expect the job to get easier anytime soon.